5 Day Glacier Challenge

 Day 3 – Explore Waterton Lake, Canada.
 Rest Day!

 After breakfast we’ll head to Canada and spend the day exploring the quaint town of Waterton.
-We’ll set up camp and provide shuttles twice a day for drop off and pick up for various on your own activities.
+We’ll provide shuttles twice a day for drop off and pick up for various on your own activities.
 Explore the Prince of Wales hotel, bring a chair and relax by the lake and or go on a cruise with Waterton Shoreline Cruises.
 Watch for wildlife and take short walks and take lots of photos.
-At the end of the day, enjoy dinner at one of the local restaurants.
-(This meal is not included in the price.)
-Camp in Waterton, Canada for the third night.
+At the end of the day, enjoy a delicious dinner at one on the local restaurants before heading back to St. Mary for a third night.
 Hot showers available!

 Day 4 – Iceberg Lake and Ptarmigan Tunnel

-Today, we’ll head back into the US and explore the exquisite Many Glacier valley.
+Today, we’ll explore the exquisite Many Glacier valley.
 We’ll hike to Iceberg Lake, a trail known for its abundance of wildlife and wildflowers, and of course, its turquoise, iceberg studded lake, tucked into a glacial cirque.
 The hike to Iceberg and back is 9.8 miles round trip.

 If you’re looking for an even bigger Glacier challenge, add an additional 6.4 miles to your day by trekking on to Ptarmigan Tunnel.
 Ptarmigan Tunnel was blasted through the solid rock of the Ptarmigan Wall in 1931 and overlooks the remote backcountry of the Belly River.
 It offers majestic views of Elizabeth Lake with Natoas Peak rising above it.